Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 ### Using multiple connections

 By default, Snowflake CLI commands operate within context of a specified connection.
 The only required fields in a named connection in **config.toml** are `user` and `account`, however, many Snowflake CLI commands require `database`, `schema`, or `warehouse` to be set in order for a command to be successful.
-For this reason, it's convenient to set these fields in your named connections:
+For this reason, it's convenient to proactively set these fields in your named connections:

 ```toml
 [connections.my_connection]